dainst/idai-field/README.md

 $ npm run make-dist
 ```

-there prior to the *run e2e* and serve the resulting *dist* dir (instead of ./) on 8081, so that the target application is the one you run your e2e tests against.
+there prior to the *run e2e* and serve the resulting *dist* dir (instead of ./) on 8081,
+so that the target application is the one you run your e2e tests against.
+Note that the command
+requires that config files are provided under config.
+These will be put to the *dist* dir, too.

 ## Deployment